FlorenceBastaraud/swiftride/README.md

 ## Usage

 This project is intended for personal use and testing only.
+It is a demonstration project.
+The products are not real and the payments are simulated.
 Commercial use is not permitted.
 If you wish to use this project for commercial purposes, please contact me for further information at [fbastaraud@yahoo.fr](mailto:fbastaraud@yahoo.fr)
 .